clwangUSC/harry-potter-gen-z/book_1/chapter_2.md

 He'd been thug lifing with the Dursleys almost ten years, ten trash ass years, as long as he could rember, ever since he'd bin a bb and his parentals had unalived in a car crash.
 He had no memories of being in the whip.
 Sometimes, he big brained up a sus reality: a flashy flash of green light and a burnning pain on his forebead.
 This, he supposed, was the crash, though it made not fuckin sense for a green light to be involved.
 He couldn't remember shit abt his parents.
 His aunt and uncle neva gossed abt them, and ofc he was gatekeeped from asking questions.
 There were no pics of them in the crib.

 When he had been a youngin, Harry had manifested of some unknown relation shownin up and snatchin him away, but it never happened; the Dursley were his only fam.
 Yet sometimes he thought (more like manfested) that randoms in the street seemed to know him.
 Very sus randoms too.
-A lil man in a violet top hat had bowed to him once while out shopping with AUnt Petunia and Dudley.
+A lil man in a violet top hat had bowed to him once while out shopping with Aunt Petunia and Dudley.
 After interogating Harry if he knew the man, Aunt Petunia had yeeted them out of the shop without buying anything.
-A crackhead looking old women drippin in all green had waved merrily at him on a bus.
+A crackhead looking old woman drippin in all green had waved merrily at him on a bus.
 A cueball man in a v long purple coat had actually shaken his hanf in the street the other day and then dipped without a word.
 The susest thing about all these people was the way they seemed to vanish the sec Harry tried to get a closer look.

 At school, Harry had no homies.
 Everyone knew that Dudly's gang hated that odd Harry Potter in his baggy ass old clothes and broken glasses, and nobody finna disagreed wit Dudley's gang.